 Of course, there are numerous other relevant details for more specific applications such as fluid simulation, animation and sculpting, which will be discussed elsewhere.
-If you change e.g. the geometry of a textured model, you have to correct the texturing in most cases afterwards and the rendering is not necessary for the geometry.
+The above Work steps are strongly linked: If you change e.g. the geometry of a textured model, you have to correct the texturing in most cases afterwards and the rendering is not necessary for the geometry.
 The actual effect of the texturing only becomes apparent when it is illuminated, so that the textures always have to be adjusted retrospectively.
 In reality, this means: CGI is not a linear process, but extremely iterative work.
 Nevertheless, CGI is often the more efficient alternative compared to conventional photography, especially since a comparison is also further serious advantages revealed.

 schematic representation of the distribution of work

 This schematic representation shows a common distribution of the work steps in product visualization.
 Depending on the individual properties of the product and the project requirements, there may be large deviations.
 Shearing a toaster, bed or bench over a comb would not do the product justice.
 For a transparent and predictable processing of your projects, we would be happy to present you with targeted categorization options based on your project request.

 What 3D rendering software is there?